Barrywww/fisheye_detection/README.md

+# Note
+⚠️This is an outdated project and is no longer maintained.

+Some part of the project take ideas from paper [*Learning to Calibrate Straight Lines for Fisheye Image Rectification*](https://arxiv.org/abs/1904.09856).
+This is not an official repo and the project was not completed.

+Credits give to the original team.

 # Preparation

 Put image into a `data/` folder in the root directory and change `filename` in the script you want to run.